-Leases are classified as either finance or operating leases based on the extent to which risks and rewards incidental to ownership of the asset lie with the lessor or lessee.
+Leases are presently classified as either finance or operating leases based on the extent to which risks and rewards incidental to ownership of the asset lie with the lessor or lessee ahead of adoption of IFRS 16 (from 1 April 2024).

 Classification of the lease is dependent on the substance of the transaction rather than the contract.
 Land and building elements of a lease are considered separately for the purpose of lease classification.